A Low-rank Approximation for MDPs via Moment Coupling: Sister-chain construction via aggregation

-In the case of ``hard aggregation'' the true value function is assumed to be constant over each subset in the partition.
+In hard aggregation, the true value function is assumed to be constant over each subset in the partition.
 We say that $x\in S_k$ (or in ``cluster'' $k$) if $\sg_{xk}=1$, and approximate its value with the aggregate value $R(k)$.
-The following is known.
+Most works in the literature study this setting.